scenevr/docs/source/model.md

 The src of the model.
 The src should be an absolute path, that is relative to the root directory of the scene server.

+### mtl

+The material file of the model. `.mtl` files will not be loaded unless this attribute is specified.
+The path to the `mtl` file should be relative.
+Textures should be exported as a relative path also.

 ## Styles

 ### light-map